PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables

 \section{Theoretical background}

 Nuclear magnetic and quadrupole resonance (NMR/NQR) involve the time evolution of resonantly perturbed nuclear spins in matter.
 Experimentally, the distinction between the two methods lies in the different nuclear interactions being probed: NMR pertains to nuclei coupled to a local magnetic field (that is, an externally applied magnetic field), while NQR deals with the quadrupolar interaction between each nucleus and the surrounding electronic charges.
-From a theoretical point of view, though, it is convenient to treat the problem where both interactions are simultaneously present, since it includes all the possible intermediate configurations between pure NMR and pure NQR.
+From a theoretical point of view, it is convenient to treat the problem where both interactions are simultaneously present, since it includes all the possible intermediate configurations between pure NMR and pure NQR.
 In addition, the system may include other less significant interactions that influence its evolution, such as dipole-dipole and hyperfine interactions, chemical and paramagnetic shift, $J$-coupling, and gradient field \cite{Abragam}.

-Our work focuses on the NMR study of single crystals, where assuming in first approximation that the nuclei are identical and non-interacting, each of them will be described by the same stationary Hamiltonian at thermal equilibrium:
+Although we aim to understand correlated systems, it is more beneficial to study single-spin, non-interacting systems, and gradually include interactions.
+The stationary Hamiltonian at thermal equilibrium is given by: